Managing Assets¶

 Asset lifecycle differences¶

 Most assets behave the same way: they are synced from the source, sit inactive in your list until you activate them, and stay activated until you choose to deactivate.
-Two asset types have lifecycle quirks worth knowing about:
+Conversation assets work differently:

-Document, Transcript, and Video assets do not expire from the asset list — they remain inactive until you choose to activate or delete them.
+Document, Transcript, and Video assets remain inactive until you choose to activate or delete them.

 Activate, deactivate, and delete¶